-A summary of our significant accounting policies and estimates is discussed in Management's Discussion and Analysis of Financial Condition and Results of Operations and in Note 1 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020.
-There have been no material changes to those policies for the year ended December 31, 2020, except as explained below in Accounting Pronouncements Adopted in 2019.
+A summary of our significant accounting policies and estimates is discussed in Management's Discussion and Analysis of Financial Condition and Results of Operations and in Note 1 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.
+There have been no material changes to those policies for the year ended December 31, 2021.
 The preparation of the consolidated financial statements in accordance with U.S. generally accepted accounting principles requires us to make judgments, estimates and assumptions regarding uncertainties that affect the reported amounts of assets and liabilities.
 Significant areas of uncertainty that require judgments, estimates and assumptions include the accounting for income taxes and other contingencies as well as valuation of derivative liabilities, asset impairment and collectability of accounts receivable.
-We use historical and other information that we consider to be relevant to make these judgments and estimates.
+We use historical and other information that we consolidated financial statements.
 However, actual results may differ from those estimates and assumptions that are used to prepare our consolidated financial statements.